-The default location for laundry rooms used to be the basement and there are still good reasons to put it there (noise, humidity, overflow if a hose breaks).
-But the perfect spot for you may be in the master suite, close to the children's bedrooms, near the back door, or outside a loft bedroom like this one.
-If you choose an upstairs location near living or sleeping areas, shop for appliances with extra insulation and improved suspension that promise quiet operation and reduced vibration.
-If the dryer doesn't list a decibel (db) rating, it is probably too noisy to place near the bedroom or in the kitchen.
-Washing machines with high-speed spin cycles (over 1000 rpm) may vibrate too much for an upstairs location.
+The default location for laundry rooms used to be in the basement.
+There are still good reasons to put a laundry room there: noise, humidity, and overflow if a hose breaks, for example.
+But your perfect spot might be the master suite, close to the children's bedrooms, or near the back door.
+If you choose a location near living or sleeping areas, shop for appliances with extra insulation and improved suspension that promise quiet operation and reduced vibration.
+If the dryer doesn't list a decibel (db) rating, it's probably too noisy to place near the bedroom or in the kitchen.
+The same logic might apply to washing machines with high-speed spin cycles (more than 1,000 rpm); they might vibrate too much to be located near living or sleeping areas.

-Natural light brightens the laundry room and eliminates that consigned-to-the-dungeon feeling, but you also need good task lighting over work areas.
-Use undercabinet fluorescent tubes or LED undercabinet fixtures to illuminate the countertop so you can match socks or check clothing for spots and stains that may require pre-treatment.
+Natural light brightens the laundry room and eliminates that consigned-to-the-dungeon feeling.
+But just as with the kitchen, you need good task lighting over work areas.
+Use under-cabinet fluorescent tubes or LED under-cabinet fixtures to illuminate the countertop so you can match socks or check clothing for spots and stains that might require pretreatment.
 Provide lighting that lets you see inside the washer and dryer to make sure nothing is left inside.

-Any of the countertop and flooring surfaces that make sense in the bathroom also make sense for the laundry room, but glazed ceramic tile is a particularly good choice.
-Tile floors and countertops are easy to mop up in case of spills and will not be damaged by bleach.
-Large square tiles that cover the walls to the ceiling give this bathroom vintage charm.
+Any of the countertop and flooring surfaces that make sense in the bathroom or kitchen also make sense for the laundry room.
+Countertops made of laminate, stone, quartz-surfacing, or solid-surfacing make it easy to clean up spilled detergents or fabric softeners.
+Plus, their smooth surfaces prevent snags when folding delicate lingerie, blouses, or sweaters.
+Tile floors are easy to mop up in case of spills and will not be damaged by bleach.